Raum12/auto-subtitles/README.md

 ## Dependencies

 [ImageMagick](https://imagemagick.org/) is required.
 On Windows, it should be added to the system PATH.
-On macOS and Linux, there might be some issues with font conflicts.
+This is not necessary on MacOS or Linux.
 Instructions for platform specific setup may be found [here](https://moviepy-tburrows13.readthedocs.io/en/improve-docs/install.html); please follow these to ensure that ImageMagick is correctly detected; the most important step that must be taken for Linux users is the following:

 After installing MoviePy on the terminal with `sudo apt install imagemagick`, IMAGEMAGICK will not be detected by moviepy.
 This bug can be fixed.
 Modify the file in this directory:`/etc/ImageMagick-6/policy.xml`